GluuFederation/docs-oxtrust-api-prod/docs/source/index.md

 ## Installation

-To add the oxTrust REST API to an existing Gluu 4.0.x deployment, a new `.jar` file needs to be added to `identity.war`.
+Add the REST API extension to an existing Gluu 4.0.x deployment by following these steps:

-Follow these steps:

-1. Inside the chroot, navigate to `/custom/libs/`.
+1. Inside the Gluu chroot, navigate to `/custom/libs/`.

 1. In this folder, download the .jar file corresponding to the Gluu Server CE 4.0 beta version currently installed: